 What is a good agenda for a Kaizen event?

-As with the charter, the agenda will vary from event to event, but they typically have a similar cadence.
-Here's an example plan.
+As with the charter, the schedule will vary from event to event, but they typically have a similar cadence.
+Here's an example schedule.

 Item 1: Map the current state and document the desired state

-Before any improvements can be enjoyed, it is necessary to thoroughly understand and document the current state of the process.
+Before any improvements can be enjoyed, it is necessary to understand and document the current state of the process thoroughly.
 The participants can use value stream mapping to visualize the current process flow.
-If Voice of the Customer information is available, it should be shared.
+If Voice of the Customer or other customer satisfaction information is available, it should be shared.
 Once consensus is reached on the current process, the focus can move to defining the desired state and agreeing on which metrics will signify success.